dratul/eb04_Probably_FFT_as_sample_interpolator/pedagogy/README.md

  ##### Assessment Method: Formative

 <u> <b>Description: </b></u>
-The outcome of the experiment can be predicted by the user based on the conceptual understanding experiment.
-In addition to this used may change no of points in FFT and observe the output.
+This experiment is for the users who have understood the concepts of Fourier series, Fourier Transform and fast Fourier transform(FFT).
+The outcome of the experiment can be predicted by the user based on the conceptual understanding of FFT.
+In addition to this, user may change samples and observe the output therefore guided inquiry.
+Assesment will be taken formally through quiz questions.
 <br/>
 <div align="right">
     <b><a href="#top">↥ back to top</a></b>